Falmouth, Jamaica: Historic architecture

+Tourism

 The Glistening Waters

 The Glistening Waters is located in Falmouth's Luminous Lagoon, where the Martha Brae River and the waters of the Caribbean Sea meet.
 The mixture of these two bodies of water create bioluminescence micro-organisms that when disturbed at night glow brightly.
 The Glistening Waters is only one of four such locations in the world and the only location where the luminary reaction can be seen 365 days of the year regardless of the temperature or the weather.

+Jamaica Swamp Safari Village

+The Jamaica Swamp Safari Village is a 20.3 hectare wildlife sanctuary located in Falmouth, which was initially established as a crocodile farm in 1 hectare of virgin mangrove territory by Ross Kananga in 1969, and which he changed to a sanctuary under the name Jamaica Swamp Safari and opened to the public in 1970.
+It featured as a crocodile farm and drug lab in the 1973 James Bond film, Live and let Die, and the film's main Bond villain, Dr. Kananga, was named after him.